 LRCT believes that its work helps to preserve the qualities that make the Lakes Region a desirable place in which to live, work, recreate, and own property, and that through the acquisition of land and conservation easements and the faithful stewardship of protected land, a land trust can have a profoundly beneficial effect on the landscape of its region, on wildlife and clean water resources, and on the well-being of the people who work, grow, and sojourn on the land they love.
 We believe that the work we do today has great value for the present and leaves an extraordinary legacy for future generations.

-LRCT is governed by a volunteer board of trustees and has five full-time staff members.
+LRCT is governed by a volunteer board of trustees and has eight full-time staff members.
 LRCT’s success is built on the work of its board and staff members, as well as on the dedication and service of over 300 volunteers who contribute thousands of hours annually to the organization and its conserved properties, and on the generosity of landowners and donors who work closely with LRCT to ensure the conservation and stewardship of some of the region’s most significant lands.